sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ## Multi-resolution training

-We propose a novel multi-resolution training approach  that enhances the DNN architecture by incorporating an additional CNN block before the main network.
-This block first downsamples traffic sign images to a lower resolution via decimation and then upsamples them back to their original resolution via interpolation for further processing by the network.
-The CNN block incorporates layers with filters designed using various downsampling techniques, such as low-pass filtering, Gaussian filtering, and median filtering.
-This method helps mitigate subtle attacks characterized by small, high-frequency perturbations while preserving the essential features of the original traffic signs, thereby enhancing the DNNs' robustness against adversarial attacks.
+We propose a novel multi-resolution training approach to enhance DNN architectures by incorporating an additional CNN block prior to the main network.
+This block processes traffic sign images by first downsampling them to a lower resolution through decimation and then upsampling them back to the original resolution via interpolation.
+The block outputs either a 3-channel RGB image directly fed into the network or a 6-channel output obtained by concatenating the processed image with the original.
+The CNN block utilizes layers with filters designed using various downsampling techniques, such as low-pass and Gaussian filtering.
+This approach effectively reduces the impact of subtle, high-frequency adversarial perturbations while preserving the essential features of traffic signs, thereby improving the robustness of DNNs against adversarial attacks.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image2.jpg" class="img-fluid" %}